dfinity/examples/motoko/hello-angular-motoko/README.md

 # hello-angular-motoko
-This is an example of locally implementing and deploying the Internet Computer's motoko project (0.10.1) along side Angular 14.
+This is an example of a Motoko project with an Angular 14 frontend.

 -----------
 ## Getting started